Classifying inventory and optimising stock levels with Dynamics 365 Business Central

 • Demand types – as discussed above.

-• The value of annual usage (VAU) of each SKU – this takes into account sales volume as well as the unit cost of the product.
+• The value of annual usage (VAU) of each SKU – this considers sales volume as well as the unit cost of the product.

 • How often each SKU gets picked – this distinguishes high-volume products with many requests (1000 requests for 1 unit) from high-volume products with low requests (2 requests for 500 units).